Shuwiku/simple_emailer/README.md

     connection._get_connection() -> smtplib.SMTP: ...
     ```

     Returns an SMTP connection to the GMail server.
 Not used directly by the user, only from `sendemail.sendemail`.
-If the connection has not been established, it will cause the program to exit.
+If the connection has not been established, it will raise `SimpleEmailerError` exception.

 - ```python
     connection.close_connection() -> None: ...
     ```

     Closes the SMTP connection to the GMail server.
 Use at the very end of the program to avoid creating a new connection each time.
-If the connection has not been established, it will cause the program to exit.
+If the connection has not been established, it will raise `SimpleEmailerError` exception.

 - ```python
     connection.create_connection(